-At September 30, 2005, the Partnership's inventory of heating oil and other fuels were stated at the lower of cost or market computed on the first-in, first-out (FIFO) method.
-Effective October 1, 2005, the Partnership changed from the FIFO method to the weighted average cost (WAC) method.
+Effective October 1, 2005, the Partnership changed from the first-in, first-out (FIFO) method to the weighted average cost method to account for heating oil and other fuels inventory.
 All other inventories, representing parts and equipment have been and continue to be stated at the lower of cost or market using the FIFO method.
-(See Note 6.
-Fiscal Year 2006 Change in Accounting Principle and Note 8.
-Inventories)